sparkflows/sparkflows-docs/docs/user-guide/connectors/save-cassandra.rst

 Save Cassandra
 ==============

-Fire Insights enables you to write to Cassandra table.
+Fire Insights enables you to write to Apache Cassandra table.

 Below parameters are used in configuring Save Cassandra processor.